 I have a particular interest in diabetes because my Father and Mother both have diabetes as well as 2 of my closest Aunts.

 My father has heart disease and had a massive heart attack almost 20 years ago.
-(His life has never been the same since).
+(His life was never the same since then).

 As I grew up as a child our household foods changed.

 Instead of fruit juice we had water with a dash of fruit juice for taste.

 Instead of cooking fats, we used olive oil.

 We had lots of garlic!
 In fact an early nickname at one school was ‘garlic breath’, not an envious name I admit but spending 8 years as a child in the Mediterranean, I loved the taste of garlic – the nickname didn’t bother me, garlic tastes great and is fantastic for your body.

 My father was limited to 2 eggs per week to control cholesterol levels.

 We had skimmed milk (or semi skimmed)

 Type 2 diabetes usually begins with insulin resistance, a condition linked to excess weight in which your body’s cells do not use insulin properly.